AutonomousAgentsLab/cr-dv3/README.md

 * No support for parallel environments, so it may need to be run with `--envs.amount 1` flag to override the default number of envs.
 * No support for resuming runs
+* These setup instructions have only been tested on Google Cloud Platform Ubuntu 22.04 (x86) with A100 (40 GB).